opentdf/otdfctl/docs/man/encrypt/_index.md

 ---
-title: Encrypt file, text, or stdin as a TDF
+title: Encrypt file or stdin as a TDF
 command:
-  name: encrypt
+  name: encrypt [file]
   flags:
-    - name: file
-      shorthand: f
-      description: A file to encrypt at a path relative to the current working directory.
-      default: ''
     - name: out
       shorthand: o
       description: A filename and extension that will be TDFd (i.e. '-o password.txt' -> 'password.txt.tdf', default 'sensitive.txt.tdf' or <file>.tdf) and placed in the current working directory.